Adaptive LiDAR Sampling and Depth Completion using Ensemble Variance: Methods

 \subsection{A Neural Net-Based Implementation}

 The above generic construction accommodates any depth completion algorithm for which we can create different variants to form ensembles.
-As an almost straightforward implementation of this scheme we took the neural network (NN) algorithm of Ma et al. \cite{ma2018sparse,ma2019self} as our depth completion algorithm and created the variants by training it on distinct, roughly equal-sized subsets of the training set.
+As an almost straightforward implementation of this scheme we took the neural network (NN) algorithm of Ma et al. \cite{ma2018sparse,ma2019self} as our depth completion algorithm.
+It has an auto-encoder CNN architecture that maps optional RGB and mandatory sparse depth to dense depth, trained in a supervised manner.
+We created the variants by training it on distinct, roughly equal-sized subsets of the training set.
 To reduce overfitting, when calculating the variance for each pixel in the training stage, we excluded the predictor that was trained on that image.
 We note that this algorithm uses a validation set as part of its training, and this set was treated exactly like the test set.
 The same algorithm was also used for the final predictor.
 Beside the convenience of working with one, rather than two different algorithms, this choice intuitively increases the likelihood that the selected pixels would be suitable and useful for the final predictor.